Coordinated Arts Program (Sessional Lecturers)

 • names and contact information for three academic references

-• sample course outline (1-2 pages) for ASTU 100 in the Individual & Society stream or Media Studies stream (including a list of sample texts and descriptions of sample assignments).
+• sample course outline (1-2 pages) for ASTU 100 in your preferred stream (including a list of sample texts and descriptions of sample assignments).

 • statement of teaching philosophy that demonstrates a research-informed approach to teaching academic writing and literature